MERV Rating on Air Filters

 For information on how to properly connect the primary side of a low voltage transformer on roof top units, refer to this blog.

-For a description of Trane roof top unit model numbers, refer to this blog.
+And for a description of Trane roof top unit model numbers, refer to this blog.

 Accurate Heating & Cooling is an established HVAC contractor serving Omaha and surrounding communities.
 We provide professional furnace and air conditioning service and installation for Blair, Bellevue, Council Bluffs, La Vista, Ralston, Papillon, Valley, Waterloo, and Elkhorn.
-Give us a call today and one of our friendly HVAC professionals will come out and help you to decide which of our flagship Trane furnaces or air conditioners is the right match for your home.
+Give us a call today at 402-238-2425 and one of our friendly HVAC professionals will come out and help you to decide which of our flagship Trane furnaces or air conditioners is the right match for your home.
 We also offer a second line of HVAC products manufactured by Armstrong.
 More information on the benefits of upgrading to a new Armstrong air conditioner can be found in this blog.

 For those wanting to perform further research into MERV ratings of air filters, the below organizations or documents may offer interesting insights.